The Best Korean Grills in New Malden, London

-With twenty years of service, Sorabol is a high street veteran popular with locals and tourists alike.
-Eun-Jean, the amicable owner, is on hand at all hours ready to guide those new to the art of Korean BBQ.
-She’ll reveal the perfect ratio of lettuce, garlic, leek and kim-chi to make each mouthful memorable.
-Her specialty is galbi, a long strip of succulent beef marinated in a soy, garlic and sesame sauce.
+, a long strip of succulent beef marinated in a soy, garlic and sesame sauce.
 The meat is cooked on the bone and once sliced and shared, the ribs are left to be nibbled on.
 Using your hands is mandatory.
-Reasonable prices along with the cozy diner aura make Sorabol perfect for afternoon lunch.
+Reasonable prices along with the cosy diner aura make Sorabol perfect for afternoon lunch.

 Jin Go Gae

-Jin Go Gae has a sleek, modern design which wouldn’t feel out of place in the upmarket Gangnam district of Seoul.
+Jin Go Gae has a sleek, modern design that wouldn’t feel out of place in the upmarket Gangnam district of Seoul.
 Connoisseurs of Korean cuisine will be more than satisfied with the comprehensive menu of traditional meats and fish including grilled prawns, squid and tenderloin steak.
-Rather than electric, the griddles here are heated using traditional coal bowls which burn red as they’re levered from kitchen to table.
+Rather than electric, the griddles here are heated using traditional coal bowls that burn red as they’re levered from kitchen to table.
 Listen out for warning shouts and screams as staff rush them through the packed restaurant.
-Whilst pricier than some of its competitors, the cost is redeemed in the quality of the menu.
-Understandably busy, booking in advance is recommended.
+While pricier than some of its competitors, the cost is redeemed in the quality of the menu.
+Understandably this place gets busy, so booking in advance is recommended.